 Getting your laundry done in Chiang Mai is dirt cheap.
 Most hotels will do it for you, but they’ll probably send it to a place a few doors down the road and then charge you maybe double or triple the price.
 The cheapest way to get laundry done in Chiang Mai is to find a place with coin-operated washing machines, like the Backpacker shop on Rachadamnoen Road (next door but one from It’s Good Kitchen).
 Here I paid 10 Baht for a bag of laundry powder (which lasted two washes), 20 Baht to use the washing machine, and then 60 Baht to use the dryer – 90 Baht in total.
 Plenty of shops around the city offer the same service, and they’ll all have signs up, so it’s easy to find.

-Chiang Mai is famous for it’s temples, which are mostly free or very cheap to enter, so sightseeing doesn’t have to cost you much here.
+Chiang Mai is famous for its temples, which are mostly free or very cheap to enter, so sightseeing doesn’t have to cost you much here.
 There are plenty of other activities and tours in the area, though.
-Here’s a list of everything I did in Chiang Mai, and what it cost me…
+Here’s a list of everything I did in Chiang Mai, and what the price were…

 Monthathan Waterfalls on Doi Suthep Mountain – 100 Baht entry plus 20 Baht per scooter.

 Chiang Mai Grand Canyon (swimming hole in an old quarry in Hang Dong, read more here) – 50 Baht entry.

 Wat Phra Singh – 20 Baht entry.
 One of the largest and most famous temples in Chiang Mai old town.

 Food Tour with Chiang Mai Street Food Tours – 750 Baht for around three hours and at least seven dishes.